Teaching Your Dog To Loose Leash Walk - The Definitive Guide

 You will go through the full range of emotions and experiences walking your dog.
 Even the most focused and highly trained dogs have their slip ups.

 So the first step is to reset your expectations.
-This is vital so that you are not so hard on your dog for not always getting thighs right.
+This is vital so that you are not so hard on your dog for not always getting things right.
 Compassion and patience are key.

 Step Two: Choose a Technique That Works For You